Geometry of knots in real projective $3$-space: A structure theorem for knots in

 \subsection{Tangles in the mapping cylinder}

 Any knot in $\mathbb{R}P^3$ can intersect the mapping cylinders in a collection of curves.
-And if a knot, $K$, is not entirely contained in a mapping cylinder $C$, then $K\cap C$ is a tangle consisting of only intervals meeting the boundary sphere at exactly two points.
+And if a knot, $K$, is not entirely contained in a mapping cylinder $C$, then $K\cap C$ is a tangle consisting of only arcs meeting the boundary sphere at exactly two points.
 They also can be linked within $C$.
 Refer to Figure 7.
 Thus the problem we are dealing with is the theory of tangles in the mapping cylinder.
 This tangle is in no way unique to the knot or to the separating sphere.
 In what follows we wish to study the tangles created by a knot in the mapping cylinders in $\mathbb{R}P^3$.
 If needed one can indeed push out a small arc from the knot outside the ball and add an extra component for the tangle.
 Hence it is in no way unique to the knot.\\

-Notice that $C$ is a 3-manifold with a boundary sphere and an embedded projective plane.
-And tangles, induced by knots, are composed of intervals with there boundary points on the sphere and interiors embedded in the interior of $C$.
+Notice that $C$ is a 3-manifold with a boundary sphere and an asymptotic projective plane embedded in it.
+Whenever we say \say{the projective plane} in a mapping cylinder, it will always refer to the embedded asymptotic projective plane.
+And tangles, induced by knots, are composed of arcs with there boundary points on the sphere and interiors embedded in the interior of $C$.
 The arcs may or may not intersect the projective plane.
 The patterns of their intersections are definitely interesting to study.
 Such studies can give topological information on the knot.
 For example the $mod-2$ intersection number of the tangle and the projective plane is the homology class of the knot in the integral homology of $\mathbb{R}P^3$.
 Thus the $mod-2$ intersection number of the tangle induced by $K$ in $C$ with the projective plane is independent of the tangle and depends only on the knot.
 Thus the projectivized affine knots, defined above, are knots with a simple tangle which consists of just one arc intersecting the projective plane at exactly one point.

 Since the affine knots are homologically trivial, one can see that the process of \say{projectivization} also changes a class-0 knot into a class-1 knot.
 And indeed this is a way of defining connected sums of a knot with the projective unknot which has a clear variant of connected sum with the affine unknot.
 But the procedure described above is limited to affine knots.
 We would, here, like to define a general version of this process.
 And thereby obtain a classifying theme for all knots in $\mathbb{R}P^3$.